pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_storage-and-playback.md

 # Message Persistence API for Objective-C SDK

-Message Persistence provides real-time access to stored messages, reactions, and files.
-Messages are timestamped (10 ns precision) and stored across zones/regions.
-Optional AES-256 encryption.
-Retention options: 1 day, 7 days, 30 days, 3 months, 6 months, 1 year, Unlimited.
+Message Persistence provides real-time access to stored messages, reactions, and files, with per-message timetokens and optional AES-256 encryption.
+Configure retention in Admin Portal (1 day, 7 days, 30 days, 3 months, 6 months, 1 year, Unlimited).

-Requires Message Persistence enabled in the Admin Portal.

-- Retrieval scope: Messages, Message reactions, Files (via File Sharing API)
+- Retrieves: Messages, Message reactions, Files (via File Sharing API)
-- Multi-channel limits: up to 500 channels
-- Page using start/end timetokens; max per call: 100 (single channel), 25 (multi), 25 (with includeMessageActions)

-Note on timetokens:
-- start only: returns messages older than start (exclusive)
-- end only: returns messages from end (inclusive) and newer
-- both: returns messages between start (exclusive) and end (inclusive)

-Note on reverse:
-- History is always sorted ascending by time in responses. reverse affects which end of the interval to begin pagination when more than limit messages match.

 ## Fetch history

-##### Requires Message Persistence
+Requires Message Persistence (enable in Admin Portal).

-Enable in Admin Portal.

-Fetch historical messages for one or more channels; optionally include metadata, message type, custom message type, publisher UUID, timetokens, and message actions.
+Fetch historical messages from one or more channels.
+Use includeMessageActions to include message actions.

+- start only: messages older than start (exclusive)
+- end only: messages from end (inclusive) and newer
+- start and end: messages between them (inclusive of end)
+- Limits: up to 100 messages for a single channel; for multiple channels (up to 500), up to 25 per channel.
+If more exist, iterate and adjust start to page.
+- reverse affects which end of the interval is used when paging beyond limit; messages are always returned sorted ascending by time.

 ### Method(s)